tarbase/tarbase.github.io/README.md

 ## Docker quick start

-As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of gruntwork-io that has all the dependencies already setup for you.
+As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/), you can run a Docker image of tarbase-com that has all the dependencies already setup for you.

 On Linux or MacOS (running Docker for Mac):